 - Get moving.
 When you feel up to it, light exercise throughout the week may help you preserve your energy level.
-But keep in mind that once you start feeling fatigued, it may be too late to start an exercise program because it's hard to find the energy to get going.
-Instead, exercise regularly as you start treatment.
+Exercise regularly as you start treatment.
 You'll get in the routine of exercising, and it may even help you prevent fatigue during treatment.

 Speak up about your fatigue